stashapp/CommunityScripts/README.md

 ---------|---------------|-----------|----
 StashDB  |[StashDB Submission Helper](/userscripts/StashDB_Submission_Helper)|Adds handy functions for StashDB submissions like buttons to add aliases in bulk to a performer|:x:
 Kodi|[Kodi Helper](scripts/kodi-helper)|Generates `nfo` and `strm` for use with Kodi.|v0.7|:x:

+## Contributing

+Formatting is enforced on all files.

+[Yarn](https://yarnpkg.com/en/docs/install) must be installed to run the formatting tools.
+Python dependencies must also be installed to format `py` files.

+### Formatting non-`py` files

+For non-`py` files, files may be formatted using `prettier`

+After installing `yarn` and before running prettier for the first time, `prettier` must be installed by running: `yarn install --frozen-lockfile`

+To run `prettier` to format non-`py` files, run the following: `yarn run format`

+### Formatting `py` files

+`py` files are formatted using `black` which must be installed first.

+After installing `yarn` and before formatting for the first time, `black` must be installed by running: `pip install -r requirements.txt`

+To run `black` to format `py` files, run the following: `yarn run format-py`